-Todd Nature Reserve Professional Review and Guide
+Todd Nature Reserve Professional Guide

 "Military battles can change history, as can earthquakes, plagues, and inventions.
 So, too, can the tiniest ripples, as the existence of Todd Nature Reserve attests.
 In the 1880s, a teenage W. E. Clyde Todd was studying birds on his grandparents’ farm near Sarver.
 He spotted a nesting magnolia warbler.
 The discovery had significance; previously, no one realized the birds nested so far south.